 - Peter Blake

 - Georgia O’Keeffe

 - Giorgio Morandi

 - Ernst Haeckel

-I hope they are useful to you – perhaps for the odd cover lesson, extension task, or independent learning?
-Let me know what you think – I’d love suggestions for other artists… and you can find a general artist research template here.
+I hope they are useful to you – perhaps also for cover lessons, extension tasks, or independent learning?
+Let me know what you think – I’d love suggestions for other artists.
+You can also find a general artist research template here.